ArchiveTeam/rferl-grab/README.md

 #### Archive Team Warrior (recommended for most users)

 This and other archiving projects can easily be run using the [Archive Team Warrior](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) virtual machine.
 Follow the [instructions on the Archive Team wiki](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) for installing the Warrior, and from the web interface running at `http://localhost:8001/`, enter the nickname that you want to be shown as on the tracker.
 There is no registration, just pick a nickname you like.
-Then, select the `Voice of America` project in the Warrior interface.
+Then, select the `Radio Free Europe/Radio Liberty` project in the Warrior interface.

 #### Project-specific Docker container (for more advanced users)